12Funday/proto.github.io/resume.md

 ## Introduction
 Dedicated and friendly engineers with a background in IT.
 Currently, in IT Support Manager role, providing support team in our day-to-day IT operations.
 I am always open to learning new things to support your business.

+---
 ## Skills
-**System Administrator and troubleshooting** Experience with Linux operating systems such as Debian, Ubuntu (both server and desktop), Alpine, Windows, etc.
+**System Administrator and troubleshooting**

+Experience with Linux operating systems such as Debian, Ubuntu (both server and desktop), Alpine etc.

-**Deployment in Containerization environment** Experience in delivering applications using Docker and Kubernetes.
+**Deployment in Containerization environment**

+Experience in delivering applications using Docker and Kubernetes.

 **Continues Integration Continues Delivery**

 Familiar with Jenkins, Private git (gitea).

 **Tools and Technologies**

 Asterisk • Cacti • Chrome DevTools • Cloudflare • Docker • Git • Google Docs • Google Kubernetes Engine • HAProxy • Jenkins • Kibana • K3s • MariaDB • Microsoft Office • MySQL • Nginx • PostgreSQL • Postman • Python • Terminal • VS Code • Wireshark

+---
 ## Experience
 <a href="https://tel-access.biz/">PT.
 Teleakses Solusindo</a>

 is Jakarta Based AI Solutions Provider

 **IT Support Manager** • Aug, 2023 - Present • 1 yrs 2 mos